 “Welcome Maryel Families…

-In the classroom, Koalas started off the year, some barely knowing how to talk to learning the alphabet, colors, fruits and shapes.
-Ardillas Class, already old pros at manipulating the stairs, embarked in new adventures of learning numbers, writing their names and socializing with each other.
+In the classroom, the Koalas started off the year, some barely knowing how to talk, to learning the alphabet, colors, fruits, and shapes.
+Ardillas Class, already old pros at manipulating the stairs, embarked on new adventures of learning numbers, writing their names, and socializing with each other.
 The Pre-K class, most of which had already spent 2 years together developed stronger ties with their friends, learned about countries, chess, math, to read – essentially, preparing them to start Kindergarten!
 How fast has this year gone!

 It is because of this that I stand here with a heart filled with both happiness and sadness.
 I am so happy with the experiences my two children have had at Maryel but also sad, because as my family’s journey at Maryel comes to an end, I am faced with the reality that my youngest son Dante is definitely not a baby nor a toddler, and as of today, not even a pre-schooler!

 Our family has been at Maryel for 6 years, the same number of years that Maryel has been open!
 I remember the very first day Maryel opened its doors.
 We were standing in what used to be the gym, but today is the Koalas classroom.
 I was nervous because I was there with my older son Theo.
 Was I doing the right thing to entrust my not-quite 2-year-old over to Maryel?
 Was this the right school for him?
 The school had just opened!
 There were no reviews online that I could rely on to tell me of other parents’ experiences here!